 As a virtual instructor, classes are a mix of asynchronous and synchronous learning where lectures and lessons are programmed conveniently into a student’s course.
-The virtual instructor uses synchronous web sessions, email, phone text and other avenues like Skype to reach out to the student for tutoring and supplemental lessons.
-While this type of learning may not have been the norm when I was growing up, students of today are used to learning this way through their blended-learning environments or even through googling things on their Smartphone.
+The virtual instructor uses synchronous web sessions, email, phone text, and instant messaging to reach out to students for tutoring and supplemental lessons.
+While this type of learning may not have been the norm when I was growing up, students of today are used to learning this way through their blended-learning environments or even by doing web searches on their smartphones.

-One of the challenges though facing virtual teachers, and all teachers really, is how do we make real-world connections from digital learning with students who do a lot of living in the virtual world of Facebook and Snapchat?
+One of the challenges facing virtual teachers, and all teachers really, is how do we make real-world connections from digital learning with students who do a lot of living in the virtual worlds of Facebook and Snapchat?

-Some students may see their virtual class assignments, projects, and papers as a means to an end; however, like in traditional education in the brick-and-mortar classroom, teachers must seek to give these projects, assignments and essays context and meaning, thus making a real world connection.
+Some students may see their virtual class assignments, projects, and papers as a means to an end; however, like in traditional education in the brick-and-mortar classroom, teachers must seek to give these projects, assignments, and essays context and meaning, thus helping students to make a real-world connection.

-For example, you may have an assignment where students need to create a PSA (Public Service Announcement) on an issue that they feel passionate about like the environment, racism, prejudice, poverty, or ending drug usage.
-Integrating real life issues into the curriculum allows students to make a connection to the outside world with the assignments that they create virtually.
+For example, you may have an assignment where students need to create a public service announcement on an issue that they feel passionate about like the environment, racism, prejudice, poverty, or ending drug usage.
+Integrating real-life issues into the curriculum allows students to make a connection to the outside world with the assignments that they create virtually.

 “Face Time” with your Virtual Instructor

-Because a lot of work done in the virtual classroom is asynchronous, it is important to include moments of synchronous connection with your students, whether via chat, text, phone, Skype or other similar platforms.
-Skype, Blackboard Collaborate™, and Jigsaw are all platforms that allow for teachers and students to speak face-to-face about their courses which creates more rapport between students and teachers and a deeper connection to classroom content.
+Because a lot of work done in the virtual classroom is asynchronous, it is important to include moments of synchronous connection with your students, whether via chat, text, phone, or other similar platforms.
+Skype, Blackboard Collaborate™, and Jigsaw are all platforms that allow for teachers and students to speak face-to-face about their courses, which creates more rapport between students and teachers as well as a deeper connection to classroom content.